 Exotic Demoiselle cranes, toucans, swans and peacocks roamed outdoors among the statuary and swam in a pool.
-Inside gold and blue cockatoos perched on branches next to Asian silk artwork and a macaw named “Old Mac,” who lived in the Chinese Temple, always had a greeting for visitors.
+Inside, gold and blue cockatoos perched on branches next to Asian silk artwork.
+A macaw named “Old Mac,” who lived in the Chinese Temple, always had a greeting for visitors.

 “For the time, it was very innovative,” said Michael Roediger, director of the Dayton Art Institute.
 “Families, like today, were looking for activities to entertain their children.
 Children were welcomed to the museum grounds by donkeys, llamas, peacocks, swans and geese.”

 Crowds gathered around a cage in a museum gallery to watch the antics of Skipper the monkey, and children watched fish swim in an indoor pond surrounded by colorful birds.

 A crowd gathers around a cage to see Skipper the monkey at the Dayton Art Institute.
 Siegfried R. Weng, who at age 25 became the museumâs first director, created a zoo to attract visitors during the 1930s and 1940s.
 DAYTON ART INSTITUTE

 A community-wide contest was held to select a name for the offspring of a pair of Indian Mahratta dwarf donkeys named Coke and Coca-Cola who were gifted to the DAI in the early 1940s.

 More than 200 contestants submitted names.
 Twelve-year-old Shirley Mangas of Dayton came up with the winner – Cokette.